Karuma303/Community-Governance/README.md

 The domain chosen by the community members is: [IOTATreasury.org](https://iotatreasury.org)

-Contributions regarding Design and Branding are requested and welcome!
-Get in contact within the IOTA Discord in the #governance-discussion channel, please.
+Any contributions to the design and branding of the website are welcome.
+Please contact us in the official IOTA Discord in the channel #governance-discussion.

 ## The Voting mechanism

-IOTA holders will receive an updated version of the Firefly Wallet with an implemented option to vote.
+IOTA holders will receive an updated version of the [Firefly] Wallet with an implemented option to vote.
 Votes are related to the balance of a user.
 100 Mi = 100 million votes

-### **The Vote will be separated into different phases**
+### Voting phases

+#### Commencing Phase

-* **Commencing:** timeframe where users are invited to cast a vote and are free to change the vote at any time without consequences.
+This is the timeframe where users are invited to cast a vote and are free to change the vote at any time without consequences.
 It should be long enough to give anyone the chance to vote without a rush and to get all information.
 Not yet finally decided how long it will be.

+#### Holding Phase

-* **Holding:** timeframe in which votes need to be held on addresses to reach the total weight.
+This is the timeframe in which votes need to be held on addresses to reach the total weight.
 Tokens can be moved, but moving them will lead to Votes not longer being counted until they are used again in a new vote.
 This will lead to a percentage of the entire voting weight building in relation to holding time.
 Only Votes that are kept from the beginning till the end of the holding period reach the total voting weight.
 The holding time also still needs to be defined finally by the community.

+#### Ending Phase

-* **Ending:** After the defined voting End-milestone the votes will get counted by a software plugin, and the vote outcome will be published.
-This software will be implemented in the Hornet nodes, and every node owner can activate this and validate the count with the own node
+After the defined voting End-milestone the votes will get counted by a software plugin, and the vote outcome will be published.
+This software will be implemented in the [Hornet] nodes, and every node owner can activate this and validate the count with the own node

 Users have a time frame before the Counting of votes starts to declare their vote.
 During this timeframe, they can always change the vote without any consequences on the outcome.